New Hampshire

 Occupations

-The most common job groups, by number of people living in New Hampshire, are Other managers (18,957 people), Firstline supervisors of retail sales workers (16,738 people), and Retail salespersons (16,617 people).
+The most common job groups, by number of people living in New Hampshire, are Other managers (18,999 people), Retail salespersons (17,290 people), and Registered nurses (16,955 people).
 This chart illustrates the share breakdown of the primary jobs held by residents of New Hampshire.

 View Data